-- Safety mats are placed in doorways of building entrances.
+- Safety mats are placed in the doorways of building entrances.

-- Restrooms are available with power assisted doors and handicap accessible stalls with handrails and toilets mounted at the appropriate heights.
+- Restrooms are available with power-assisted doors and accessible stalls with handrails and toilets mounted at the appropriate heights.

-- Elevators are wide enough to access motorized and manual wheelchairs.
+- Elevators are wide enough for motorized and manual wheelchairs.

 - Elevators have Braille buttons accessible to individuals with visual impairments.

 - Parking is available for individuals with disabilities with spaces available for van accessibility.

 - Ramps and sloped curbs are also available throughout campus to assist accessibility.